Submission of seventh Canadian National Report for the Convention on Nuclear Safety

 The 700 people employed at Point Lepreau provide the region with nearly $70 million in income and establish a solid base for the region’s nuclear research and production community.

 Point Lepreau uses the Atomic Energy of Canada Limited’s (AECL) CANDU-6 pressurized heavy water technology.
 AECL, a world leader in nuclear technology, has built its CANDU-6 reactors around the world, including Korea, Argentina, Romania, and China.
 Point Lepreau was the first CANDU-6 reactor completed, beginning operation in February 1983.
-Now, after 25 years of operation, it is the first CANDU-6 reactor to undergo a refurbishment.

 The Canadian Nuclear Safety Commission (CNSC) President Michael Binder penned an article, “Keeping Canada And Canadians Safe”.
 The article explores the steps the CNSC takes to ensure that Canada’s nuclear industry remains a safe one.
 A number of other articles are also available:

 - nuclear medicine’s help in advancing diagnosis and treatment of disease